layeredapps/dashboard/readme.md

 # Access the API

 Dashboard and official modules are completely API-driven and you can access the same APIs on behalf of the user making requests.
 You perform `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests against the API endpoints to fetch or modify data.
 You can use a shared secret `APPLICATION_SERVER_TOKEN` to verify requests between servers, both servers send it in an `x-application-server-token` header.

+By default the API is not accessible, you can allow total access to it with an `ENV` variable:

+    ALLOW_PUBLIC_API=true

+Or enable requests from your application server with a `server` script handler:

+   "dashboard": {
+       "server": [
+           "@layeredapps/dashboard/src/server/internal-api-requests.js"
+       ]
+   }

+Dashboard can also forward API requests to your own `/api/` routes:

+  "dashboard": {
+       "server": [
+           "@layeredapps/dashboard/src/server/forward-api-requests.js"
+       ]
+   }

 This example fetches the user's session information using NodeJS, you can do this with any language:

     const sessions = await proxy(`/api/user/sessions?accountid=${accountid}`, accountid, sessionid)